Skip to main content

 Our delightful, expert guides will lead your group on a private, 45-minute tour of Boscobel’s iconic landscape that explores the cultural and historical significance of Boscobel’s “million dollar view,” overlooking the Hudson Highlands, Constitution Marsh, the historic U.S. Military Academy at West Point, and the majestic Hudson River itself.

-Get some ideas for your yard in our period, pollinator-friendly gardens.
+Get ideas for your yard in our period, pollinator-friendly gardens.
 Seek adventure on our 1-mile Frances Stevens Reese Woodland Trail, learn about the Neoclassical house and the servants, farm, and outbuildings that originally supported it.
-Find your favorite spots of interest and reflection.
 Every tour is unique based on the season, weather, and customized to your group’s interests and mobility.

 Topic-Specific Adult Group Tours